• Home

 WILDLIFE RESCUE & REHABILITATION FACTS

 Paws & Claws Wildlife Rehabilitation is the sole provider licensed to care for all species of injured and orphaned wildlife in Brazos County.
-In fact, Paws & Claws provides wildlife rescue & rehabilitation to 5 of the 7 counties encompassing the Brazos Valley!
+In fact, Paws & Claws provides wildlife rescue & rehabilitation to 5 of the 7 counties encompassing the Brazos Valley.
 These include Brazos, Burleson, Leon, Robertson, and Washington counties.

 Opossum Town is also available for rescue and rehabilitation of Opossums.
 They currently accept animals originating in Brazos County.